microsoftgraph/msgraph-training-webhooks-customdata-insights/Demos/02-webhooks/README.md

     ![A Screenshot of creating a Web App resource](../../Images/azure-register-webapp.PNG)

-1. Locate and copy the URL for later use.
+1. Locate and copy the URL of the newly created Web App for later use.

     ![A screenshot of locating the new Web App resource](../../Images/azure-locate-new-webapp.PNG)